Burakkturk/rick-and-morty/README.md

-# Welcome to Rick And Rick And Morty App :wave:
+# Welcome to Rick And Morty App :wave:

 ## Description
 Thanks to visit my Github!
 In this project, i used Typescript.
 This project is created with NEXTJS, TAILWIND, TS.